 Our last stop was Mevi, where we ordered lunch and a couple more glasses of wine.
 Like Tempus Alba, Mevi had a terrace, where our group hung out.

 I can’t recall much of the substance of my group’s conversations during our wine tour, but I do remember thinking that I was different from my group mates.
 I tend to think before I speak and usually keep my emotions in check, but the Scot and Australians had much less of a filter.
 This meant they were entertaining, but they could also be quick to judge others (see, e.g., the Australians’ distaste for the San Diegan).
-The Brit loved this; he, like a few other Brits I met on the road, jumped at any chance to engage in banter and had missed it during his travels.
+The Brit loved this; he, like a few other Brits I met on the road, had missed engaging in banter during his travels and jumped at any chance to exchange witticisms.
 I, on the other hand, had a lot less to contribute.
 It was a personality clash, plain and simple.
 We were all adults and civil to each other, but I knew I wouldn’t become their new best friend.

 The wineries in Maipú were lovely, and I enjoyed all the wines I tasted.
 Being out of place with my group threw me off though, and I think this affected my feelings about Mendoza.
 If I had been in a group that was a better fit, I probably wouldn’t have any reservations in calling the day a fantastic success and would have left Mendoza with fonder memories.